LeonLenclos/osc-utils/README.md

 Then you will be prompted for the path and the values of the message.
 If you don't want to add a value to the message, leave blank.
 If you want to add one ore more values, hit enter after entering each value and leave blank when finished.

 The message will be sent to the server address and you will be prompted for a new message.
 Default value for the path will be the last path you entered.

+### address as arguments

+You can also call osc-client and osc-server with a `--ip-address` and/or a `--port` argument.
+In this way, you won't be asked for them later.